 - Conversion rates: Measure the percentage of users who complete a desired action after interacting with your content.

 - Social shares: Track how often your interactive content is shared across social media platforms.
 Then, compare this to sharing metrics for non-interactive pieces.

-By analyzing the metrics, you’ll gain insight into your interactive content strategy’s performance.
-From there you can make informed decisions on resource allocation.
+You’ll gain insight into your interactive content strategy’s performance by analyzing the metrics.
+From there, you can make informed decisions on resource allocation.
 Ultimately, incorporating engaging interactive elements in your marketing efforts helps drive better results and fosters stronger connections with your audience.

 Identifying Key Metrics for Content Engagement